weesing/matchmaking/README.md

 - Team Buckets that were built - `GET <svcurl>/matchmaking/teams`
 - Team Buckets in the queue - `GET <svcurl>/matchmaking/teams/queue`
 - Matches that were built- `GET <svcurl>/matchmaking/matches`

 ## Using the Postman package
 - Import the package file into Postman
 - Configure your default environment in Postman to contain
   - `svcurl` - `http://localhost:8088`
-- You can now fire API calls to the service!
+- You can now start firing API calls to the service!

 ## Manually trigger Team/Match building
 - Go to `boot.js` in the root of the project.
 - Comment out the following lines to stop the auto-processing of users, teams and matches: